bkach/OpenAuthenticator/README.md

 ## Blackbox GPG key encryption

+__This is not necessary in debug builds__

 The keys to the Fabric apis (the key and secret) are stored in `app/fabric.properties` and encrypted using [Blackbox](https://github.com/StackExchange/blackbox).
-Please read the documentation!
+Install Blackbox in order to be able to decrypt the file.

+### Add User

 If you would like to be added as a user in order to change the `fabric.properties` file, follow [these](https://github.com/StackExchange/blackbox#how-to-indoctrinate-a-new-user-into-the-system) instructions.